ProJSLib/jsbits/packages/has-own-properties/README.md

 ## `hasOwnProperties(obj, [includeNonEnum])` ⇒ `boolean`

-Determines whether an object has _own_ properties, including (optionally) non-enumerable ones.
+Determines whether an object has _own_ properties or Symbol names, including (optionally) the non-enumerable ones.

 This function is especially useful in plain objects, to check if they are "empty".

-The test includes getters, setters and `Symbol` types, in the environments that support them.
+The test includes getters, setters and `Symbol` types names and values, in the environments that support them.

-If you want to check also non-enumerables properties, pass `true` in the additional parameter.
+By default, this function checks only enumerable properties and symbols, if you want to check also the non-enumerables ones, pass `true` in the additional parameter.

 _**NOTE:** Testing primitive types is allowed, but these always return